kaisenlinux/manpages-dev/category/Backup/rsync.md

               thus use filter rules to ensure that you weed out any files that do not fit this criteria.

               Rsync  updates  these  growing file in-place without verifying any of the existing content in the file (it only verifies the content that it is appending).
-Rsync skips any files that exist on the receiving side that are not shorter than the associated file on the sending side (which means that new files are trasnferred).
+Rsync skips any files that exist on the receiving side that are not shorter than the associated file on the sending side (which means that new files are transferred).

               This does not interfere with the updating of a file's non-content attributes (e.g.  permissions, ownership, etc.) when the file does not need to be transferred, nor does it affect the updating of any directories or non-regular files.